mbierlee/poodinis/TUTORIAL.md

 auto exampleClassInstance2 = dependencies.resolve!ExampleClass; // A ResolveException is thrown
 ```

-Dependency scopes
+Dependency creation behaviour
 -----------------
-With dependency scopes, you can control how a dependency is resolved.
+You can control how a dependency is resolved by specifying a creation scope during registration.
 The scope determines which instance is returned, be it the same each time or a new one.
 The following scopes are available:

 * Resolve a dependency using a single instance (default):